UnionOfRAD/specs/accepted/LSR-0-coding.md

 <?
 ```

 Well, unless you are in a view and want the variable data to be automatically escaped.
-See the Lithium [template namespace documentation](http://li3.me/docs/lithium/template) for more information on this exception.
+See the li3 [template namespace documentation](http://li3.me/docs/lithium/template) for more information on this exception.

 ```php
 <?=$post->title;?>